 Head of School, James Milford

 In the summer of 2014, James Milford became the fourth Head of School at Maclay, a coeducational college preparatory day school enrolling 1000 students in Tallahassee, Florida.
-He brought a variety of broad experience in all aspects of independent schools as a teacher, parent, and administrator.
-Prior to joining Maclay School, he had a long tenure at Darlington School, a day and boarding school in Rome, Georgia.
+He brought a variety of bro ad experience in all aspects of independent schools as a teacher, parent, and administrator.
+Before joining Maclay School, Mr. Milford had a long tenure at Darlington School, a day and boarding school in Rome, Georgia.
 He joined Darlington as a Head of House and Admission officer.
-During his time at Darlington, he led the residential program, was director of student life in the Upper School, a teacher in the Upper School, and served as Associate Headmaster overseeing admissions, financial aid, and communications.
+During his time at Darlington, he led the residential program, was the director of student life in the Upper School, a teacher in the Upper School, and served as Associate Headmaster overseeing admissions, financial aid, and communications.

 Mr. Milford received his Masters in Business Administration with a concentration in Entrepreneurship from the Campbell School of Business at Berry College and his Bachelors of Business Administration with a concentration in Accounting from Shorter University.

-He and his wife Angie, a youth and adult triathlon coach, have three sons, Clayburn (18), Kennan (16) and James David (14).
+He and his wife Angie, a youth and adult triathlon coach, have three sons: Clayburn (19), Kennan (17) and James David (15).
 The Milford family lives in Northeast Tallahassee and spends their free time training, racing, making memories with the boys, and entertaining friends.
-Though you may find Mr. Milford in his office or around campus, it is not uncommon to find him leading cheers at pep rallies, on the Junior Ski Trip and Sophomore Safari, or wearing one of his many "colorful" suits.
+Though you may find Mr. Milford in his office or around campus, it is not uncommon to see him leading cheers at pep rallies, on the Junior Ski Trip and Sophomore Safari, or wearing one of his many "colorful" suits.